tandav/vsu-tasks/README.md

 # vsu-tasks
-programs from my university 🏫📖
+programs for my university 🏫📖